Trade Forex Trading

 Investor has 80% above the required sum

 Because when one has a higher xauusd trading Leverage Example means that they have more percentage above what is required(A.K.A.
 More "Free Margin") their open xauusd transactions are less likely to get closed.
-This is the reason why investors will choose option 100:1 for their account but according to their risk management rules, these investors won't trade above 5:1.
+This is the reason why investors will select option 100:1 for their account but according to their risk management guidelines, these investors won't trade above 5:1.

 These Zones are Shown on the Software Image Below as an Example: